istio/istio.io/content/en/docs/ops/configuration/traffic-management/dns-proxy/index.md

 ## Getting started

-In sidecar mode, all traffic passes through Layer 7 processing, and the `hosts` of a `ServiceEntry` can be matched to a HTTP header without requiring the use of DNS.
+Istio will generally route traffic based on HTTP headers.
+If routing based on a HTTP header is not possible - in ambient mode, or with TCP traffic in sidecar mode - DNS proxy can be enabled.

 In ambient mode, the ztunnel only sees traffic at Layer 4, and does not have access to HTTP headers.
 Therefore, DNS proxying is required to enable resolution of `ServiceEntry` addresses, especially in the case of [sending egress traffic to waypoints](https://github.com/istio/istio/wiki/Troubleshooting-Istio-Ambient#scenario-ztunnel-is-not-sending-egress-traffic-to-waypoints).

 ### Ambient mode